 So we reached the end of this narrow road and parked our car.
 There were already 5 or 6 cars parked in the lot, so we assumed people were still hiking in Ben Nevis & Glen Nevis.
 We went for a short walk to see the waterfalls, but we only reached the first one and headed back, since it was already very late.

-Later, we went to Fort William to have an early dinner in a pub (Haggis were exceptional!) and headed back to Edinburgh using the other route (through Perth).
-This route was supposed to be way faster, but it wasn’t any faster, so we get back to Edinburgh around 11 pm.
+Later, we went to Fort William to have an early dinner in a random pub (Haggis was exceptional, you should definitely try) and headed back to Edinburgh using the other route (through Perth).
+This route was supposed to be way faster, but it wasn’t really, so we get back to Edinburgh around 11 pm.
 We parked the car in front of Avis and out the keys in their locker.
-It’s a pretty convenient option of Avis, actually.
+It’s a pretty convenient option

 To summarize, I can say that visiting Highlands in 1 day and seeing the most famous places is perfectly possible, especially in spring and early autumn (and summer, of course), when it doesn’t get dark so early, but prepare to get tired of driving a lot.
 We enjoyed this trip a lot and would recommend you visiting Scotland in November!